bienflorencia/personal-site/content/project/participatory-monitoring.md

 +++

-The participatory monitoring project named Fogones de Fauna is an experience in collaborative-learning, carried out in the village of Paso Centurión, Uruguay.
+The participatory monitoring project named Fogones de Fauna is an experience in collaborative-learning, carried out by JULANA NGO in the village of Paso Centurión, Uruguay.

 ### Press notes